verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster-no-rancher.md

 #### On the admin cluster

-1. To begin the registration process for a managed cluster named `managed1`, apply the VerrazzanoManagedCluster object on the admin cluster.
+1. To begin the registration process for a managed cluster named `managed1`, apply the VerrazzanoManagedCluster resource on the admin cluster.
 {{< clipboard >}}
 <div class="highlight">